papadanku/RealityDocs/docs/source/technical/python/reference/objects.rst

    .. py:method:: setRotation((A, B, C))
    .. py:method:: getParent()

-      Returns ``PhysicalObject`` that contains this instance, if any.
+      :returns: ``PhysicalObject`` that contains this instance, if any.

    .. py:method:: getChildren()

-      Returns a tuple of multiple ``PhysicalObject`` contained by this instance
+      :returns: A tuple of multiple ``PhysicalObject`` contained by this instance.

    For information about the coordinate system used by the Position and Rotation methods, see the page on :doc:`BF2 Coordinates <../../engine/coordinates>`.